 It felt strange to let go of the anticipation that a contraction would happen at any second.
 They were still happening but I couldn’t feel them at all.
 I appreciated the relief, but I didn’t like the feeling that I had no idea what was happening with my body.
 They also broke my water while I was busy not feeling anything.

-I was also started on Pitocin (an inducing medicine) because my contractions were now “irregular”.
+Then in true hospital birthing fashion, I was started on Pitocin (an inducing medicine) because my contractions were now “irregular.”
 I tried to tell the nurse I didn’t want it or think it was necessary because my contractions were still very strong and close together.
 She didn’t care the slightest bit and began adding the medicine.
-I cannot say enough how much I wished that the midwives had privileges in the hospital!
+I cannot say enough how much I wished that my midwives had privileges in the hospital, but once the transfer happened they could only transition to a doula role.

 Once the craziness settled down the doctor attempted to turn the baby manually but was unsuccessful.
 Manually flipping a baby is a really non-descript way of saying that this person attempted to use both hands to flip a human being over inside of my body.
 If you’ve been following this story closely you’ll have noticed that I was still feeling the pain of my contractions even though I had an epidural.
 The pain associated with trying to flip the baby was, to sugar coat it, horrific.
 Envision abdominal surgery free of any numbing agents.

-Not too long after the attempt to flip the baby I finally noticed that the epidural cord had come unplugged and had been resting under my pillow potentially for hours at this point, which explains a lot.
+Not too long after the attempt to flip the baby, I noticed that there was an unplugged cord that had been resting under my pillow.
+When I questioned what it was supposed to be doing the response was, “Whoops.
+That is the cord for your epidural.”
+It had been disconnected potentially for hours at this point, which explains a lot.
+From here on out the medical staff stopped pretending that the epidural was working.

-Attempt #3: Around 7:30pm they tried to turn the baby again with the epidural being a long forgotten idea.
-Finally they were successful in turning Pipsqueak over, what an incredible relief!
-The threat of having a C-Section (which, for the record, the very first thing the doctor said to me was “you need to prepare yourself to have a C-Section”) was all but removed with Pipsqueak in proper position.
+Attempt #3: Around 7:30pm they tried to turn the baby again.
+Finally, they were successful in turning Pipsqueak over, what an incredible relief!
+The threat of having a C-Section (which, for the record, the very first thing the doctor said to me was “you need to prepare yourself to have a C-Section”) was all but removed with Pipsqueak in the proper position.

 Things advanced much quicker from that point and not too much later I was beginning to push.

-It’s important to note that I was wearing a stupid monitor around my belly because I was required to, amongst other cords and IV’s that were mandatorily attached to me.
-Needless to say I felt pretty pissed off every time this woman was pushing down on my stomach causing me more pain unnecessarily so I forcefully swatted her hand off of me countless times.
+It’s important to note that I was wearing a stupid monitor around my belly because I was required to, along with other cords and IV’s that were mandatorily attached to me.
+I didn’t want any of this junk because it all felt very confining, but these were the rules of the hospital.
+Needless to say, I felt pretty pissed off every time this woman was pushing down on my stomach causing me more pain unnecessarily when she could just look over at the monitor, so I forcefully swatted her hand off of me countless times.

-Time went on and I was pushing like nobodies business when I felt the peak of excruciating pain (which I’m guessing was the crowning of the head?) and I let out a blood curdling scream, which to my knowledge is the first time I’ve made that sound in my life.
-By this point Ian had been placed in a chair to become a spectator to this momentous life event, which was about all he could do at this point anyhow.
+Time went on and I was pushing like nobody’s business when I felt the peak of excruciating pain (which I’m guessing was the crowning of the head?) and I let out a blood-curdling scream, which to my knowledge is the first time I’ve made that sound in my life.
+By this point, Ian had been placed in a chair to become a spectator to this momentous life event, which was about all he could do at this point anyhow.

-Pipsqueak was born around 9:30 p.m.
-The cord was wrapped around the throat (which we didn’t hear about until the next morning, but apparently it happens more often than you’d think), but otherwise okay.
+Pipsqueak was born around 9:30 p.m. with the cord wrapped around the throat, (which we didn’t hear about until the next morning, but apparently it happens more often than you’d think) but otherwise okay.

 The final count on time spent laboring was: